jamie-allen/cpu_caches/preso/presentation.md

 * Every read depletes the charge, requires a subsequent recharge
 * Memory Controllers can "refresh" DRAM by sending a charge through the entire device
 * Takes 240 cycles (100 NS) to retrieve from here
+* Intel's Nehalem architecture - each CPU socket controls a portion of RAM, no other socket has direct access to it

 !SLIDE transition=blindY
 # DDR3 SDRAM